JeffersonLab/ceInstall/README.md

 3. change default JLAB_VERSION in go_reload
 4. make sure versions.env is updated
 5. if necessary add the QT_VERSION tag in softenv.csh and jlab.sh for JLAB.
+6. make sure the geant4 data versions are correct, in geant4.env AND in go_geant4
-6. add the tag in sbsinstall/template alternative installation lines.
+7. add the tag in sbsinstall/template alternative installation lines.
 Notice you need to add that line in devel_install as that one is not overwritten.
-7. Use go_tar ceInstall tag local.
+8. Use go_tar ceInstall tag local.
-8. test installation, copy log in sbsInstall/template_install.html
+9. test installation, copy log in sbsInstall/template_install.html
-9. test installation on docker
+10. test installation on docker
-10. after test add github tag.
+11. after test add github tag.
 Notice: deleting a github release is not enough: need to delete the tag also.
-11. tag the libraries below.
+12. tag the libraries below.
 To tag, use v1.4 and 1.4 as release name.
 Add notes.

 Remember that go_tar supports the "local" third option to create a "debug" tar file instead of using the github tag feature.